Remote Desktop clients

 - Access files and network resources on the remote PC.

 - Leave the apps open when you turn off the client.

 You can also use a Remote Desktop client to access your remote PC from almost any device.
 There are even clients for mobile smartphones!
 Here's a list of the latest versions of the client apps and where you can download them:

 |Microsoft Store||Windows 10 client in the Microsoft Store||Get started, What's new||1.2.1810|

-You can integrate features of Remote Desktop clients across platforms by enabling a Uniform Resource Identifier (URI) scheme.
-Learn about the supported URI attributes that you can use with the iOS, Mac, and Android clients.
+You can also use features of Remote Desktop clients across platforms by enabling a Uniform Resource Identifier (URI) scheme.
+The Supported URI attributes article will tell you about URIs you can use with the iOS, Mac, and Android clients.